YourFin/TDSpy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create a new `Tile` with name `tilename` using names instead of the list format.

+`Tile create_func(str tilename, function(a,a)->(a,a) func, list(a) horizInputs, optional list(a) vertInputs, optional list(int) color)`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create a list of tiles based on a given function.
+This method iterates through each combination horizontal and vertical inputs (using the same set for both if vertInputs is omitted), calls func(horiz, vert), and creates a tile (with all glues of strength 1) such that the inputs are fed through the west and south sides and the outputs are fed through the north and east sides.
+The function must return a tuple containing the horizontal and vertical output in that order.
+If other orientations, colorings, etc. are required, the tiles can be modified after this method is called.

 `Tile create_child(optional str tilenameSuffix, optional list(int) colorDif, optional Glue northGlue, optional Glue eastGlue, optional Glue southGlue, optional Glue westGlue, optional list(Glue) glues)`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create a new `Tile` of name `{tilename}{tilenameSuffix}`as a child of `self`. `colorDif` is added to the parent's color, and the glues defualt to the parent's.